reinhart1010/HAM/README.md

 Also don't forget to change the `theme` configuration on your `_config.yml` to `jekyll-ham` instead of `minima`.

 ### Site does not load properly after first `jekyll build`?
-Make sure that all of your Markdown and HTML files include the following frontmatter:
+In previous versions of HAM (0.1.5 and earlier), all of your Markdown and HTML files must include the following frontmatter:

 ```yaml
 ---